-For more information or to apply for the Certified Community Lender Program, contact Pretty Patel at 515.453.1495 or firstname.lastname@example.org.
+For more info or to apply for the Certified Community Lender Program, contact Pretty Patel at 515.453.1495

 To renew your certification, download the Certified Community Lender Renewal Form below.

 Brought to you by the Community Bankers of Iowa Leaders of Tomorrow and the Education Committee.